-Telehealth and telemedicine services
+Telehealth and Telemedicine Services

-Senior Whole Health Members may obtain physical and behavioral health covered services by participating Providers, through the use of Telehealth and telemedicine services.
-Not all participating Providers offer these services.
+Molina Members may obtain physical and behavioral health Covered Services by Participating Providers, through the use of telehealth and telemedicine services.
+Not all Participating Providers offer these services.
 The following additional provisions apply to the use of telehealth and telemedicine services:

-- Services must be obtained from a participating Provider. - Members have the option of receiving services from their PCP through telehealth.
-If they choose to use this option, the Member must use a Network Provider who offers telehealth. - Services are a method of accessing covered services and not a separate benefit. - Services are not permitted when the Member and participating Provider are in the same physical location.

-- Member cost-sharing associates may apply based on the applicable Schedule of Benefits. - Services must be coded in accordance with applicable reimbursement policies and billing guidelines. - Rendering Provider must comply with applicable federal and state guidelines for telehealth service delivery.
+- Services must be obtained from a Participating Provider. - Members have the option of receiving PCP services through telehealth.
+If they choose to use this option, the Member must use a Network Provider who offers telehealth. - Services are a method of accessing covered services and not a separate benefit. - Services are not permitted when the Member and Participating Provider are in the same physical location. - Services must be coded in accordance with applicable reimbursement policies and billing guidelines. - Rendering Provider must comply with applicable federal and state guidelines for telehealth service delivery.

-For additional information on Telehealth and Telemedicine Claims and billing, please refer to the Claims and Compensation section of this Provider Manual.
+For additional information on telehealth and telemedicine claims and billing, please refer to the Claims and Compensation section of this Provider Manual.

-Supplemental services
+Supplemental Services

-Senior Whole Health offers supplemental benefits for all Senior Whole Health Members.
-Supplemental benefits can be either mandatory meaning all Members on the plan are eligible for that supplemental benefit, or considered Special Supplemental Benefits for the Chronically III, referred to as SSBCI.
-As per CMS, SSBCIs are only available to Members who meet specific criteria by having certain chronic conditions that qualify them for a specific benefit and who have a current, completed Health Risk Assessment (HRA).
+Molina offers supplemental benefits for all Molina Members.
+Supplemental Benefits can be either mandatory, meaning all Members on the plan are eligible for that supplemental benefit, or considered Special Supplemental Benefits for the Chronically III, referred to as SSBCI.
+As per CMS, SSBCIs are only available to Members who meet specific criteria by having certain chronic conditions that qualify them for a specific benefit and who have a current completed Health Risk Assessment (HRA).

-A request for a SSBCI can be sent directly to Senior Whole Health's care management department who will verify the HRA is current and complete, and validate the Member has the qualifying diagnosis.
-Verification of qualifying criteria may require confirmation directly with our Providers in which a Member of our care management team will reach out to your office.
+A request for a SSBCI can be sent directly to Molina's care management department who will verify the HRA is current, complete and validate the Member has the qualifying diagnosis.
+Verification of qualifying criteria may require confirmation directly with our Providers in which a member of our care management team will reach out to your office.
 Additionally, you can assist by helping with HRA completion.
 We appreciate your assistance with this process and your support to ensure that all SSBCIs are provided as CMS had intended.
 Depending on the plan, SSBCI benefits may include:

-Food and produce
+• Food and Produce